aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/clean-up-a-document/_index.md

 You can use the [UnusedLists](https://apireference.aspose.com/words/cpp/class/aspose.words.cleanup_options#get_unusedlists_const) property to detect and remove lists and list definitions that are marked as "unused".

-The following code example demonstrates how to remove only unused styles from a document:
+The following code example shows how to remove only unused styles from a document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "Examples-DocsExamples-source-Programming with Documents-Working with Document-Working with document options and settings-CleanupUnusedStylesandLists.h" >}}